zentechapps4200/InvoiceMaker-/terms.md

 ### Lifetime purchase

 The lifetime purchase is a one-time, non-recurring transaction.
 It grants Pro access for the lifetime of the App across devices signed into the same app-store account.
 We make no guarantee about how long the App will remain available; "lifetime" refers to the lifetime of the App's availability in the app stores.

+Your lifetime purchase includes all Pro features available today, and we aim to include future features as well.
+However, we cannot guarantee this, particularly as some future features may rely on ongoing costs we have to pay — for example AI features or other third-party services.
+These features may instead be offered as a separate add-on or subscription to cover those running costs.

 ## 3. Your content